• There are no suggestions because the search field is empty.

 However, these qualities each require us to be peaceful within ourselves first.
 When empathy is done well, the person sees themselves in a mirror, their emotions dissipate, and they are ready to take action oftentimes.

-Related reading: The Three Kinds of Empathy: Emotional, Cognitive, Compassionate
+Deep Dive: The Three Kinds of Empathy: Emotional, Cognitive, Compassionate

 A man sees his reflection in the mirror of empathy

-The Difference between Empathy vs Sympathy
+The Difference Between Empathy vs Sympathy

 Many people think they’re being empathetic when they’re being sympathetic (because they feel sorry for the person) or asserting a feeling stopper (because they don’t know how to respond or relate to the feelings of the other person).
-Sometimes, the experience trips emotional triggers and unresolved issues in their own lives so they quickly minimize the person's experience.

 These critical components are not as easy as they would seem.
 Our own past experiences can interfere with connecting to another person.
 Once an emotion is triggered, it can be difficult to show empathy or be present in a genuine way.

-The differences between empathy and sympathy are clearly depicted in our article, "The Meaning of Empathy and Sympathy: and How to Tell the Difference."(It includes an in-depth understanding of empathy and an accompanying infographic for easy reference.)
+The differences between empathy and sympathy are clearly depicted in our article, "The Meaning of Empathy and Sympathy: and How to Tell the Difference."
+(It includes an in-depth understanding of empathy and an accompanying infographic for easy reference.)

 An important goal in our relationships is to connect with each other.
 Empathy creates connection, while sympathy creates separation and disconnection.
 With empathy, there is a resonance between people, and a bridge of understanding is built between them that strengthens trust and connection.